tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 Through the small opening, we witness the choppers rain hellfire down on the undead.
 Machine guns chatter relentlessly, spitting streams of deadly lead.
 Rockets streak from their pods, trailing plumes of smoke before exploding amidst the reanimated corpses.

-The impacts are devastating, tearing through the figures with brutal efficiency.
+The impacts are devastating, tearing through the undead with brutal efficiency.
 Limbs are severed, bodies eviscerated.
 The scene unfolds like a choreographed ballet of devastation.

 In the eerie calm that follows the assault, the acrid scent of burnt flesh and vegetation hangs heavy in the air.
 The sounds of destruction subside, replaced by a haunting stillness that blankets the area.